feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 If we select this method, we can pass a variable in the parameter `split_col` or leave it to None.

-Note that this method **does not shuffle** the dataset.
-This means that if `split_frac=0.75`, the first 75% of the rows will be allocated to the reference set, and the bottom 25% to the test set.
+Note that the data split is not done at random, but instead guided by the values in the reference variable indicated in `split_col`.
+Under the hood, the reference variable indicated in `split_col` is ordered, and the percentage of observations is determined with NumPy quantile.
+This means that the observations with smaller values in `split_col` will land in the reference dataset, and those with bigger values will go to the test set.

-If the rows in your dataset are sorted in time, this could be a good option to split the dataframe.
+If the rows in your dataset are sorted in time, this could be a good default option to split the dataframe in 2. #TODO: can we add and example of when this would be a suitable option?

 Proportions of unique observations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If we split based on proportion of unique observations, it is important that we indicate which
 column we want to use as reference in the `split_col` parameter, to make a meaningful split.
+If
+we leave this to None, :class:`DropHighPSIFeatures()` will use the dataframe index as reference.
+This makes sense only if the index in the dataframe has meaningful values.

 :class:`DropHighPSIFeatures()` will first identify the unique values of the variable in
 `split_col`.
 Then it will put a certain proportion of those values into the reference
 dataset and the remaining to the test dataset.
 The proportion is indicated in the parameter
 `split_frac`.

+Under the hood, :class:`DropHighPSIFeatures()` will sort the unique values of the reference
+variable, and then use NumPy quantiles to determine the fraction that should be allocated to the
+reference and test sets.
+Thus, it is important to consider that the order of the unique values
+matters in the split.

-This split makes sence when we have for example unique customer identifiers, and multiple rows
+This split makes sense when we have for example unique customer identifiers and multiple rows
 per customer in the dataset.
 We want to make sure that all rows belonging to the same customer
-are allocated either in the reference or test data, but not both.
-And we want to make sure that
+are allocated either in the reference or test data, but the same customer cannot be in both
+data sets.
+This way of splitting the data will also ensure that we have a certain percentage,
-we have a certain percentage of customers in either dataframe.
+indicated in `split_frac` of customers in either data set after the split.

 Thus, if `split_frac=0.6` and `split_distinct=True`, :class:`DropHighPSIFeatures()` will send
-the first 60% of customers to the reference dataset, and the bottom 40% to the test set.
+the first 60% of customers to the reference data set, and the remaining 40% to the test set.
 And it will
-ensure that rows beloging to the same customer are just in one of the 2 dataframes.
+ensure that rows belonging to the same customer are just in one of the 2 data sets.

 Using a cut-off value
 ~~~~~~~~~~~~~~~~~~~~~